For a complete list of Thoreau Bicentennial events in West Bridgewater click here.

-In honor of the Henry David Thoreau Bicentennial, the theme for the 2017 Summer will be a meditation on the words of Thoreau from his book, Walden, published in 1854:
+In honor of the Henry David Thoreau Bicentennial, the theme for the 2017 Summer Essay Contest will be:

 Subject line: Essay Contest entry

-In the body of the email include your name, your age, your school, your English teacher.
+In the body of the email include your name, your age, your town, your school or home-schooling teacher.

 Deadline for submission: Friday, June 30, 2017